bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

   // ...
 ```

-Following step definition method converts the data into a DataTable object and from that we use `dataTable.asList(Integer.class)` to convert that to a List<Integer>.
+Following step definition method converts the data under the Given step into a DataTable object and from that we use `dataTable.asList(Integer.class)` to convert that to a List<Integer>.

 ```java
 userWantsToSumTheFollowingNumbers(DataTable dataTable)